 The practice of metadata management is foundational to every aspect of data management.
 Imagine trying to build a sustainable data governance practice without metadata management.
 Data stewards spend most of their time working with metadata and a smaller amount of time on data.
 Without proper metadata management, these stewards would be limited to working with only Sharepoint, Excel spreadsheets, Word documents, and a bunch of non-automated processes to accomplish their vital tasks.

 Master data management needs metadata management as much as data governance does.
-In a master data management program, we need to have automated and accurate metadata on the systems, data movement, data stores, and golden records in our information technology (IT) environment. ,The Data Administration Management Association (DAMA) correctly states that every component of enterprise data management has deep connections to metadata and its management including:
+In a master data management program, we need to have automated and accurate metadata on the systems, data movement, data stores, and golden records in our information technology (IT) environment.
+Every component of enterprise data management has deep connections to metadata and its management including:

 - Business analytics: Data definitions, reports, users, usage, performance.